prenex/LightWeightComponents/README.md

 * In the components directory, you need to fill the top level node.mk for the impl modules.
 The modules should have cpp files and node.mk files but here I have shown some examples that are header-only and really lightweight.
 That is also a way to go.
 * Interfacing headers need not use any namespaces (though not prohibited), but each implementation component should do this to avoid name clashes!

-For a simpler architecture without the descending non-recursive make, look at the earlier git commits if you want, but that is only for really small projects.
+For an even simpler architecture without the descending non-recursive make, look at the earlier git commits if you want, but that is only for really small projects.
+See: eb460b2d58f5e8561ec91e7d4e5162a3d5e874ad

 Actually this can be used in that way that the whole "system" starts later than the main at a random point.
 I hope you see how.
 So this is kind of a static module/plugin system or pattern where instead of knowing what this or that "container" do, you see everything explained in code.
 This should make it easier to grasp the things even for those who don't know these techniques and hopefully the whole approach is more cleaner than its heavyweight counterparts.